-If you stop making your credit card payments in an effort to save up enough money to offer a settlement, your credit card company can sue you in collections, obtain a judgment, and garnish your wages and bank accounts.
+If you stop making your credit card payments in an effort to save up enough money to offer a settlement, your credit card company can sue you, obtain a judgment, and garnish your wages and bank accounts.
 Even if you notify the creditor of your intent to settle, nothing legally stops the creditor from collecting.

 Using a Debt Settlement Company Is Even Riskier